Pupil Premium

 Pupil Premium Governor: Mr S Hall

-Governor with responsibility for vulnerable groups: Mrs J Clarke
+Governor with responsibility for vulnerable groups: Mrs A Jackson

 These interventions will be monitored and if necessary adjusted according to the progress pupils are making